phetsims/perennial/doc/automated-maintenance-process.md

 This is essentially a pretty-printed version of what is in your `.maintenance.json` file.

+## Prerequisites

+It is assumed that your `~/.phet/build.json` file will be properly configured so that simulations can be deployed.
+The standard developer guide instructions to set this up should be done before beginning the maintenance process.
+Notably, it is important that `npm config set save false` should be applied, so that package files are not changed during npm operations used by the maintenance process.
+In addition, it is helpful to set up build server notifications (with `buildServerNotifyEmail` in `~/.phet/build.json`) so that any failed deployments can be flagged.

 # General maintenance steps

 ## #1: Checking branch status: `Maintenance.checkBranchStatus()`